qLibc

 This field is to limit the scope where an option is allowed to be specified.
 Multiple section IDs can be ORed.

-QAC_SECTION_ROOT means an option can be appeared only in top level and not inside of any sections.
+QAC_SECTION_ROOT means an option can appear only at the top level, not inside any section.

 ◆ setdefhandler()